SonRiab/fcd-sim/README.md

 optional arguments:
-  -h, --help            show this help message and exit -r NUM_REQUESTS, --requests-per-second NUM_REQUESTS
+  -h, --help            show this help message and exit -b, --base-fcd-only   Only send base FCD to host.
+  -r NUM_REQUESTS, --requests-per-second NUM_REQUESTS
                         The overall number of requests per second to send to the host.
 Default: 100
   -f NUM_FAULTY, --faulty-data-per-second NUM_FAULTY
-                        The number of requests per second, which contains faulty Floating Car Data.
+                        The maximum number of requests per second, which contains faulty Floating Car Data.
 This is limited by the overall number of requests allowed.
 Default: 10
 ```